 He graduated with an MSc in Water and Environmental Management from the Water Engineering Development Centre (WEDC) based at Loughborough University in 2003.
 During his time living in Thailand he was the Education for Sustainable Development Coordinator for the British Council (Thailand), co-writing a text book on climate change for Thai high school teachers and delivering a paper at the 10th UNESCO-APEID conference, Learning Together; Education for Sustainable Development, in Bangkok in December 2006.
 He was formerly assistant manager at Incy Wincy Yoga – Thailand’s first exclusively child-focused yoga provider – and a children’s yoga instructor.
 While living in Thailand he also survived the Asian Tsunami in 2004 and the devastating flooding of 2011 in Ayutthaya.

-He first encountered the teachings of the Buddha at school aged 16 and eventually took refuge in the Thai forest monk tradition in November 2012; politically he considers himself a Postcapitalist.
+He first encountered the teachings of the Buddha at school aged 16 and eventually took refuge in the Thai forest monk tradition in November 2012.
+Politically he considers himself a Postcapitalist.
 He speaks fluent Spanish and Thai and passable French.
 The Tao of Sustainable Development is his first book without a co-author.
 He is currently a podcaster, making The Renaissance Yorkshireman Podcast.
 He lives in York with his daughter.